How to Prepare for a Car Accident Before It Happens

 What documents should every driver keep in the car for an accident?

-The first priority is ensuring everyone involved is safe and, if needed, calling 911.
-Once the scene is secure, begin documenting: photograph all vehicles from multiple angles, capture the other driver's license and insurance information, note the time, date, location, and conditions, and collect contact information from any witnesses.
+Make sure everyone is safe and call 911 if needed.
+Once the scene is secure, start documenting.
+Photograph all vehicles from multiple angles, get the other driver's information, and note the time, date, location, and conditions.
+Collect witness contact information before people leave.

 Does having a dashcam lower car insurance rates?

-Can an insurance company require a driver to use a specific body shop?
+Can an insurance company require me to use a specific body shop?

-Insurance companies can recommend or prefer certain body shops through their Direct Repair Program (DRP) networks, but in most states, drivers have the legal right to choose their own repair facility.
-The insurer is obligated to pay for a fair and complete repair regardless of which certified shop performs the work.
+No. Insurance companies can recommend or prefer certain shops through DRP networks, but in most states, drivers have the legal right to choose their own certified repair facility.
+The insurer has to pay for fair and complete repairs regardless of which shop you pick.

-How much does a dashcam cost, and is it worth the investment?
+How much does a dashcam cost, and is it worth it?

 What phone apps are useful for documenting a car accident?